uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

 To add a new ML method:

   #.
 Add a new class in a new file, where the class name and the file name must match.
   #.
-Make the new class inherit MLMethod class,
+Make the new class inherit :py:obj:`~immuneML.ml_methods.MLMethod.MLMethod` class,
   #.
 Define an init function,
   #.
-Implement all abstract methods as defined in :py:obj:`~source.ml_methods.MLMethod.MLMethod` class.
+Implement all abstract methods as defined in :py:obj:`~immuneML.ml_methods.MLMethod.MLMethod` class.

 The name of the new class has to be different from the ML methods’ classes already defined in the same package.